vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (of Yakṣas ).
 Rājñisnāpanamon Cai, kr.
 8; the land of Kāśmira is deemed to

 be raastalā for three days from Cai, kr.
-5th; it is washed by women ( whose husbands are living ) in each home with flowers and sandalwood paste and then by brāhmaṇas with water in which sariduṣadhis are put; then people should listen to music of lutes; the earth is the queen of the Sun; therefore this yrata is so called; KR 532-533 ( from Brah.); NM p.
+5th; it is washed by women ( whose husbands are living ) in each home with flowers and sandalwood paste and then by brāhmaṇas with water in which sariduṣadhis are put; then people should listen to music of lutes; the earth is the queen of the Sun; therefore this vrata is so called; KR 532-533 ( from Brah.); NM p.
 54 ( verses 651-660 ) puts it down for Phā, kr.
 5th to

 8th ( probably the amānta reckoning ).
 Rājyadvādaśī-vrata--on Mārg. śu.
 10 make sankalpa; on 11th